open-mpi/ompi/docs/faq/ompio.rst

-``fs`` and ``fbtl`` components are typically chosen based on the file system type utilized (e.g. the ``pvfs2`` component is chosen when the file is located on an PVFS2 file system, the ``lustre`` component is chosen for Lustre file systems, etc.).
+``fs`` and ``fbtl`` components are typically chosen based on the file system type utilized (e.g. the ``pvfs2`` component is chosen when the file is located on an PVFS2/OrangeFS file system, the ``lustre`` component is chosen for Lustre file systems, etc.).
+The ``ufs`` ``fs`` component is used if no file system specific component is availabe (e.g. local file systems, NFS, BeefFS, etc.), and the ``posix`` ``fbtl`` component is used as the default component for read/write operations.

-The ``fcoll`` framework provides several different implementations, which provide different levels of data reorganization across processes.  ``two_phase``, ``dynamic`` segmentation, ``static`` segmentation and ``individual`` provide decreasing communication costs during the shuffle phase of the collective I/O operations (in the order listed here), but provide also decreasing contiguity guarantuees of the data items before the aggregators read/write data to/from the file.
-The current decision logic in OMPIO is using the file view provided by the application as well as file system level characteristics (stripe width of the file system) in the selection logic of the fcoll framework.
+The ``fcoll`` framework provides several different components.
+The current decision logic in OMPIO uses the file view provided by the application as well as file system level characteristics (e.g. file system, stripe width) to determine which component to use.
+The most important ``fcoll`` components are:

+* ``dynamic_gen2``: the default component used on lustre file system.
+This component is based on the two-phase I/O algorithm with a static file partioning strategy, i.e. an aggregator processes will by default only write data to a single storage server.

+* ``vulcan``: the default component used on all other file systems.
+This component is based on the two-phase I/O algorithm with an even file partitioning strategy, i.e. each of the n aggregators will write 1/n th of the overall file.

+* ``individual``: this components executes all collective I/O operations in terms of individual I/O operations.

-The ``sharedfp`` framework provides a different implementation of the shared file pointer operations depending on file system features, such
+The ``sharedfp`` framework provides a different implementation of the shared file pointer operations depending on file system features.
-as:

-* ``lockfile``: support for file locking.
+* ``lockfile``: this component will be used on file system which support for file locking.

-* ``sm``: locality of the MPI processes in the communicator that has been used to open the file.
+* ``sm``: component used in scenarios in which all processes of the communicator are on the same physical node.

-* ``individual``: guarantees by the application on using only a subset of the available functionality (i.e. write operations only).
+* ``individual``: a component that can be used if neither of the other two components are available.
+This component provides however only limited functionality (i.e. write operations only).

+  .. note:: See the section on the individual sharedfp component to
+            understand functionality and limitations.

 /////////////////////////////////////////////////////////////////////////

-How can I tune OMPIO parameters to improve performance?
+Tuning OMPIO performance
 -------------------------------------------------------

 The most important parameters influencing the performance of an I/O